arveds/Send-O365MailMessage/README.md

 close shell and ISE and check back again

 ### Send-O365MailMessage.ps1
 This script implements -more or less- a handcrafted SMTP STARTTLS XOAUTH2 client.
+And a GraphAPI based solution

 If there are better ways, any solution is very welcome